In today’s QuiBids review, I’ll be covering exactly how this penny auction site works.

 Each bid is worth $0.40.

-Participate in auctions
+Participate in Auctions

-If the site feels that the auction has gone on too long, the timer will reset to 10 seconds every time a bid is placed.
-Once the time expires, the auction ends and the last person to bid wins the right to buy the item for the final price.
+If the site feels that the auction has gone on too long, the timer will reset to 10 seconds with each bid.
+Once the time expires, the auction ends, and the last person to bid wins the right to buy the item at the final price.

 - Cameras